ProjectEvergreen/projectevergreen.github.io/src/pages/blog/always-bet-on-html.md

 > In essence, these kinds of tools incur upon themselves and their users not only the managed complexity and roadmap of all those underlying tools, but also the knot of the bow they use to tie it all together.

 Now, I'm not saying that these types of projects don't have their uses cases, but this one-two punch of a trend stuck out to me, even for trivial tasks like creating a basic static website!
 For my own project, which is in the category of being a site builder, it was never my intention to go down any of those routes necessarily and so in this moment of clarity, I realized I had been missing the bigger picture of what I had set out to achieve in the first place.
-Worse, that I was committing not only developers to undo points of friction with my approach, but also their end users.
+Worse, that I was committing not only developers to undo points of friction with my approach, but also their end users as well.
 These trends I had grown with throughout my career and had taken for granted were laid more bare than ever before, but thankfully, now with a choice much clearer than before.

 I thought about how I could produce an experience more aligned with how we all relate to and consume the web already.
 So, like a great band long into their career, with their greatest hits already behind them perhaps, I found inspiration in going [back to the basics](https://github.com/thescientist13/nono-poc/blob/master/notes/DOCS.md).